22 years old and from Dakar, Senegal.

 He crossed the Mediterranean Sea in a rubber dinghy with 134 people, including 22 women and two children.
 His boat left shore at 3:00am on a moonlit night.
 The raft was so overcrowded he traveled on its edge with one foot dangling in the sea.

 After nine hours he was rescued by a German vessel then transferred to the Guardia Costiera, and finally to the hotspot in Lampedusa.

-Thierno speaks French, so our interview was done with a bilingual friend from the camp, Amadou (his selfie at left), and with a lot of help from Google Translate.
+Thierno speaks French, so our interview was done with a bilingual friend from the camp, Amadou (his selfie below), and with a lot of help from Google Translate.

 Thierno is the oldest of his siblings and likes to bake.
 He wants to be a bread baker in London.